With 2020 behind us, Country President, Jarrod Hill, reflects on the highlights and challenges of what was an extraordinary year.

 Answer (Michelle O’Dowd, Head of PRS, A&NZ): In PRS our 2021 focus will be on improving the quality of our service in several ways.
 We are upgrading and enhancing our presence on Sunrise for both of our homeowner products – Masterpiece and Platinum Home.
 We will also continue to work with you to help you grow your business by providing training and new business development tools that will enhance your value with your customers.

 Answer (Jason Hawksworth, Head of Distribution, A&NZ): We really want to hit the ground running in 2021 with a renewed focus on engaging with all our broker partners face to face as much as possible.
 Whilst we have all been able to adapt our approach in 2020 to ensure our broker partners remain connected with the business, we recognise our business remains based on personal relationships, and in-person engagement remains as important as ever.
-We are really pleased to have been able to continue our investment in our sales and distribution teams to complement our ever expanding suite of products, particularly for the SME market.
-Our complimentary expanded sales teams will ensure its easier for our customers to navigate our business and have greater awareness of the market solutions we are developing for our brokers and their customers.
+We are really pleased to have been able to continue our investment in our distribution teams to complement our ever expanding suite of products, particularly for the SME market.
+Our complimentary distribution teams will ensure its easier for our customers to navigate our business and have greater awareness of the market solutions we are developing for our brokers and their customers.
 You can expect to hear regular updates throughout 2021 as we look to provide targeted market updates and information sessions throughout the year which deal with the emerging risks your clients may see.

 Answer (Jarrod Hill): This year has thrown many challenges to us all, we realised we needed effective leaders capable of adapting quickly to new challenges and enabling their teams to overcome and thrive.
 We have partnered with 10,000 hours to deliver a program to over 100 of our leaders, focusing on the core capabilities of adaptive leadership.